CecileRottner/BranchPrice_UCP/doc/pricer_problem.md

  (for exemple, for each unit in a unit decomposition)

  and SCIP methods redefined specifically for each pricer class:
-* SCIP_DECL_PRICERINIT: initialization method of variable pricer (called after problem was transformed)
+* SCIP_DECL_PRICERINIT: initialization method of the pricer, called after problem was transformed.
+Gets new references to master constraints after presolve.
-* scip_redcost: appel aux algos de pricing, lorsque le problème maître est faisable
-* scip_farkas: quand le problème maître est infaisable, appel aux algos de pricing avec coûts modifiés afin de générer des colonnes qui rendent le master faisable
+* scip_redcost: call to pricing algorithms (method pricingUCP) when master problem is feasible
+* scip_farkas: when master is infeasible, call pricing algorithms with modified costs, in order to generate columns making the master feasible

+ They also all define the following methods:
+ * **updateDualCost** : after master is solved, updates reduced costs (or Farkas costs if argument farkas=true) from SCIP and put them in the vector given as argument
+ * **pricingUCP** performs pricing:
+    * Calls updateDualCosts to obtain new duals costs, using DualCosts object
+    * Updates objective coefficients in subproblem, using dual costs
+    * Calls pricing algorithm chosen (frontal Cplex, dynamic programming) to find a minimum reduced cost column
+    * If the reduced cost of the optimal column is negative, then a new master variable is created,

-### ObjPricerSite
+#### ObjPricerSite

 The pricer class used in a unit/site decomposition

-### ObjPricerTimeUCP
+#### ObjPricerTimeUCP

 The pricer class used in a time decomposition

-### ObjPricerDouble
+#### ObjPricerDouble

 The pricer class used in a double (unit/site + time) decomposition